 3.1 The inspection is to comprise a full survey of all parts of the exterior and interior including the structure, its services, fixtures and fittings and to provide a clearly written report.
 With larger groups of properties it may be acceptable to survey a limited number of sample units internally, provided that these are representative of the remainder.
 This is less likely to be acceptable with historic properties.

-The inspection will be visual, from ground level, ladders and any accessible roofs, galleries or stagings.
+The inspection will be visual, covering all levels and any accessible roofs, galleries or stagings.
 Wherever possible, binoculars should not be substituted for ladder access.

 3.2 To recommend whether additional investigations by specialist consultants, conservators or contractors are required (e.g. electrical consultants, stonemasons etc.).